No one likes a hot garage. It only took me living through one summer in Florida before I wondered if I should air condition my garage.

 - Insulated or non-insulated; floor or ceiling ducts

-No matter what, if you’re deciding whether you should air condition your garage, you’ll want to add some insulation first.
+If you decide to air condition your garage, you’ll want to add some insulation first.

 Walls, ceilings, garage doors, windows, entry doors, and even garage floors are prime targets.
 Adding insulation to your garage will help make any air conditioning system last longer and be more efficient (cheaper) to operate.